-112. The Common Seal of the Society must be kept in the custody of the Federal Secretary but must not be affixed to any document except by order of the Council and in the presence of two members of the Council and of the Federal Secretary or a third member of the Council.
-The attestation clause is:
+113. The Common Seal of the Society must be kept in the custody of the Federal Secretary but must not be affixed to any document except by order of the Council and in the presence of two members of the Council and of the Federal Secretary or a third member of the Council.
+The THE COMMON SEAL OF DAIRY GOAT SOCIETY OF AUSTRALIA LIMITED ACN 082

-THE COMMON SEAL OF DAIRY GOAT SOCIETY OF AUSTRALIA LIMITED ACN $082\ 302\ 565$ was duly affixed to this document on
+302 565 was duly affixed to this document on in the presence of:CouncillorCouncillor